joist-orm/joist-orm/docs/docs/goals/type-safe-relations.md

 :::tip

-You can avoid having two `book` variables by passing populate hints directly to `EntityManager.load`, which will then return the appropriate `.get`-able references:
+You can avoid having two `originalBook` / `book` variables by passing populate hints directly to `EntityManager.load`, which will then return the appropriate `.get`-able references:

 ```typescript
 const book = await em.load(